tri-cods/tidy-data/sections/working-with-data.md

 By and large, the data (or rather, datasets) we create or find in the wild are either tabular (think spreadsheet) or graph data (think tree hierarchy or network).
 However complicated or simple, datasets consist of *values* that belong to predetermined *variables*.
 These variables, in turn, can describe either *categorical*, *continuous*, or *discontinuous* data.
 We include temporal and geographic data though these data types include special considerations in terms of comparison and mapping.

-To point out the obvious: Data and datasets, in this context, are not only for quantitative research or even for research with highly structured output.
+Data and datasets, in this context, are not only for quantitative research or even for research with highly structured output.
 Citations and library catalogs, archival finding aids and digital collections of any media, from video to journal articles -- these are all examples of data created and/or reused for research across disciplines.

 What in your own research relies on grouping objects of study into meaningful categories?
 What might include quantitative data, whether discontinuous or continuous?